isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 40.
-This message is logged when the allocation engine is in the process of allocating leases for the client, there are no static reservations, but lease(s) exist for the client.
+This message is logged when the allocation engine is in the process of allocating leases for the client and there are no static reservations, but lease(s) exist for the client.
 The allocation engine will remove leases which are reserved for other clients, and return all remaining leases to the client.